nf-core/dualrnaseq/docs/parameters.md

 Cutoff to trim regions with average quality BELOW given value.

-Option is avaiable if qtrim is set to something other than f.
+Option is available if qtrim is set to something other than f.
 Reads shorter than this after trimming will be discarded (Pairs will be discarded if both are shorter).

 #### `--ktrim "r"`